 Dedicated Development Team vs. In-House Model

 Dedicated software development is one of the most popular engagement options.
-This development means a company farms out its IT initiatives to third-party vendors.
+This outsourcing model means a company farms out its IT initiatives to third-party vendors.

 An in-house hiring model is the opposite of dedicated hiring and refers to the recruitment option where a company hires an employee or a team on site.
 Internal hiring presupposes that a company takes over the whole employee lifecycle from hiring to up-skilling.